finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

 # **list_derived_recipes**
 > ResourceListOfGetRecipeResponse list_derived_recipes(as_at=as_at, filter=filter)

-[EXPERIMENTAL] ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.
+ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.

 This endpoints returns a union of the output of ListConfigurationRecipes and the resolved Recipe Composers from the ListRecipeComposers endpoints.